Master the Art of Online Communication With These 4 Easy Tricks

 Navigating the world of social media, email, and video conferencing can be daunting, especially if you didn’t grow up with these tools.
-This shift to online platforms as remote work and virtual learning continue to become more prevalent, the importance of communication skills will only continue to increase.
+This shift to online platforms as remote work, virtual learning, and online socializing continue to become more prevalent, the importance of communication skills will only continue to increase.

 Communicating online can be a bit tricky at times.
 You can’t rely on facial expressions and body language to convey your message, so it’s important to be mindful of your words and tone.